 Perhaps after a while people just become English.
 I bet people born in England of whatever origin consider themselves as English as anyone after a while.

-In conclusion then, if a nation has a national identity most would be hard pushed to define a set of values or beliefs acceptable to all.
+In conclusion, then, if a nation has a national identity most would be hard pushed to define a set of values or beliefs acceptable to all.
 We do not even agree 100% in elections and referenda or even in everyday parliaments.
-Perhaps we could go some way to set down in writing some values or beliefs that go to identify each nation.
-Would we find any agreement?
+Perhaps we could go some way to set down in writing some values or beliefs that identify each nation.
+Would we find agreement?

-There is some allegiance to the idea of a country even if the law binds us to loyalty whether we like it or not.
-Perhaps the only qualification for nationality then is acceptance of the law of the land while reserving the right to change that law by democratic means.
+There is the idea of fealty to a country even if the law binds us whether we like it or not.
+Perhaps the only qualification for nationality is accepting the law of the land while reserving the right to change that law by democratic means.